Hermanubis

 Hermanubis (Ἑρμανοῦβις) is a Graeco-Egyptian god who conducts the souls of the dead to the underworld.
 He is a syncretism of Hermes from Greek mythology and Anubis from Egyptian mythology.
+Hermanubis was possibly one of the ancestors of the dog-headed Saint Christopher – a cynocephalus saint, who was, similarly to Anubis/Hermanubis, a powerful ferryman for travelers.

 Description

 Hermes' and Anubis's similar responsibilities (they were both conductors of souls) led to the god Hermanubis.
 He was popular during the period of Roman domination over Egypt.
 Depicted having a human body and a jackal head, with the sacred caduceus that belonged to the Greek god Hermes, he represented the Egyptian priesthood.
 He engaged in the investigation of truth.